rian39/lists/log.md

 - how to do ioslides -- take the main text; cut out everything except headings, quotes, images and r chunks; use --------- to make slide breaks ...
 - added new patel screenshots to figure;
 - fixing plots to be a bit more meaningful
-- TODO: check whether Miller's work on shopping would be helpful here ... a good point of comparison.
+- DONE: check whether Miller's work on shopping would be helpful here ... a good point of comparison.
-- wrote lots of notes on the 2nd paper copy: TODO: bring them into the lists_conversion_experience.rmd.
+- wrote lots of notes on the 2nd paper copy: DONE: bring them into the lists_conversion_experience.rmd.
 Also check the 1st printout as it has some unprocessed notes and changes.
-- TODO: look at SI of E&P D on lists; also Stark and Esposito; also  maybe Eco;
+- DONE: look at SI of E&P D on lists; also Stark and Esposito; also  maybe Eco;
 - TODO: would be good to  add a bit of the formalism of Agrawal to flesh out the rules
 - TODO: add Popper point about conditional probability
 - TODO: flesh out infrastructure section by reference to the ways in which the list is constructed around some infrastructural underpinnings